Woman accused of using PPP loan to hire hitman - NewsBreak

 Martinez reportedly received the loan on April 20, 2021, and withdrew $10,000 of it from her account just days before Jones was shot to death.
 Police have separately arrested Javon Carter, who they believe was the hitman , The New York Times reported.

 An arrest warrant dated Feb.
-9 detailed that Martinez was arrested along with Romiel Robinson, who is believed to be in a relationship with Martinez, on charges of conspiracy to murder and first-degree murder, according to The Miami Herald.San Francisco DA denounces use of rape kit DNA to arrest victim
+9 detailed that Martinez was arrested along with Romiel Robinson, who is believed to be in a relationship with Martinez, on charges of conspiracy to murder and first-degree murder, according to The Miami Herald.Sandy Hook families settle for $73M with gun maker Remington

 Carter’s arrest was announced by Miami police last week.
 He was charged with first-degree murder in Jones’s case and the attempted murder of Jones’s 3-year-old daughter, who was reportedly grazed by bullets at the time, The Times reported.